supermemo-wiki/SuperMemo.Wiki/supermemo/first-steps.md

 - How to review your items,
 - The basics of [Incremental Reading](/learning/incremental-reading) and [Knowledge Formulation](/learning/knowledge-formulation).

-> :question: If at any step in the process of learning you feel lost, or **need assistance**, feel free to get in touch with us on our [Discord server](https://discord.gg/vUQhqCT).
+> :question: If at any step of the process you feel lost, or **need assistance**, feel free to get in touch with us on our [Discord server](https://discord.gg/vUQhqCT).
 {.is-info}

 # Choosing a SuperMemo edition